Redemptive Good

 Future Preparation

-• God may build a unique message into our lives that he intends for us to share with others.
-Out of our mess comes his message.
+• God may embed a unique message in our lives about walking in harmony with him, one he intends for us to share with others.

-• God may enlarge our circle of influence and create new ministry opportunities as others learn about our plight.
+• God may expand our circle of influence and create new ministry opportunities as others learn about our plight.

-• Our affliction may prepare us for upcoming events and circumstances that utilize the wisdom and knowledge we gained through adversity.
+• Our affliction may prepare us for upcoming events and circumstances that call for the wisdom and knowledge we gained through adversity.

-• Our misfortune may toughen us for impending battles that require resilience and courage.
+• Our misfortune may toughen us for upcoming battles that demand resilience and courage.

-• God may permanently humble us so we can achieve future success without pride.
+• God may permanently humble us so that we can achieve future success without pride.

 • Suffering may heighten our anticipation of heaven.